Chieftaincy institution (Ghana)

-The chieftaincy institution in Ghana is a system that structures and regulates the activity of local chieftains (or monarchs) in the Ghanaian society and state.
+The chieftaincy institution in Ghana is a system that structures and regulates the activity of local chieftains in the Ghanaian society and state.
+This institution served as the governing structure of various societies in Ghana prior to European colonisation.

-Paper and legislation
+History

-In pre-colonial times, leadership was the axis of executive, legislative and judicial powers.
+In pre-colonial times, chieftaincy leadership was the axis of executive, legislative and judicial powers.
 Since the colonial era, the institution has been linked to Ghanaian politics.
 Several governments - the colonial, civilian, or military - have attempted, in one way or another, to influence the role of chiefs in political affairs.

-The legislation that underpins the chieftaincy institution in Ghana currently is itself Ghana's constitution (chapter 270–277) and the chieftaincy act of 2008.
+The legislation that underpins the chieftaincy institution in Ghana currently is Ghana's constitution (chapter 270–277) and the chieftaincy act of 2008.

 Categories of chiefs

 The chiefs are divided by the act of leadership into 5 categories (as for authority):